sentry-demos/sentry-native/README.md

 ## Overview
-The goal of this is to produce a native crash that gets captured / sent as event to Sentry.
+The goal of this demo is to produce a native crash that gets captured and sent as an event to Sentry.

-This project is a demo implementation of **sentry-native**, the Sentry SDK for Native Crash Reporting which you can download here https://github.com/getsentry/sentry-native as a distribution zip for use in Production.
-This project uses it in its pakcaged release form - it is referenced as a submodule.
+This project is a demo implementation of **sentry-native**, the Sentry SDK for Native Crash Reporting.
+This demo uses sentry-native in its pakcaged release form - it is referenced as a submodule.
+You can also download it separately here https://github.com/getsentry/sentry-native as a distribution zip.

-**Official Sentry Documentation**
+The **Official Sentry Documentation** for sentry-native is at https://github.com/getsentry/sentry-native
-Use https://github.com/getsentry/sentry-native when ready to implement this in your real code.

 ## Setup
 | dependency      | version